Back to the beginning…

 Shaping the Future

-The first time I was given academic freedom was the day my passion for advertising began.
+The first time I was given real academic freedom was the moment my interest in advertising sparked.
 Before my sophomore year of high school, I was selected for the Alternative School (A-School) program at Scarsdale High School.
-Made up of 82 students and just five faculty members out of a 2,000 person institution, this tight-knit group of intellectually driven individuals formed my sense of identity and belonging.
-The A-School fostered a love of learning; it was a welcoming, motivating environment where students felt they could reach their highest potential and be authentically themselves.
+Made up of just 82 students out of my 1600-person high school, the A-School was a tight-knit, project-driven community that encouraged curiosity, independence, and creative thinking.
+It was the first place where learning felt truly personal, where I felt seen, and where I began to understand the value of following my instincts.

 Auburn Jewelry